Observed situation in France for the week 03 of the year 2026, from 01/12/2026 to 01/18/2026 :

 ARI are caused by a variety of respiratory viruses including SARS-CoV-2 (Covid-19), influenza viruses, and other respiratory viruses such as RSV, rhinovirus, and metapneumovirus.
 The purpose of ARI surveillance is to monitor outbreaks of these viruses.

-Subject to future data consolidation, this rate has risen slightly for the second consecutive week and corresponds to a similar level of activity than those usually observed at this time of the year (consolidated data for 2026w01: 280 [269; 291]).
+Subject to future data consolidation, this rate is increasing for the third consecutive week and corresponds to a similar level of activity than those usually observed at this time of the year (consolidated data for 2026w02: 317 [307; 328]).

-Bronchiolitis in children under one year old : the incidence of bronchiolitis cases in children under 1 seen in general practice was estimated at 442 cases per 100,000 population (95% CI [217; 667]) (data source: IQVIA (EMR)).
+Bronchiolitis in children under one year old : the incidence rate of bronchiolitis cases in children under one year old seen in general practice was estimated at 341 cases per 100,000 population (95% CI [153; 529]) (data source: IQVIA (EMR)).

-Subject to future data consolidation, this rate is stable compared to the previous week and corresponds to a low level of activity (consolidated data for 2026w01: 8 [6; 11]).
+Subject to future data consolidation, this rate is stable (consolidated data for 2026w02: 5 [4; 7]) and corresponds to a low level of activity.

 Estimated weekly incidence rate Estimated weekly incidence